 Posted by Lauren Barker

-As featured in the 2021 edition of our book Ruff Guide to the United States, Fido can beat the winter blues on a road trip across Mississippi by way of the historic Natchez Trace Parkway.
+As featured in the latest edition of our book, Ruff Guide to the United States, Fido can beat the winter blues on a road trip across Mississippi by way of the historic Natchez Trace Parkway.
 Time your trip down the 440-mile parkway from Nashville, TN to Natchez, MS to reach Tupelo in time for Elvis Presley’s birthday on January 8.
 Stop at the Elvis Presley Birthplace, where your hound dog can explore the grounds and trails surrounding the childhood home of the King of Rock and Roll.
 Then, make your way to the Parkway Visitor Center at milepost 266, where humans can learn the history of Natchez Trace and pups can earn their B.A.R.K. ranger certification.
 From there, drive 270 miles south to Natchez.
 Along the way, stop at Jeff Busby Park to take a short 1.6-mile roundtrip hike to the overlook at Little Mountain.
 At the end of the parkway, you’ll find the Natchez National Historical Park, where you can explore Civil War sites and more dog-friendly trails with your furry friend.

 Book a pet-friendly room in Natchez at Choctaw Hall, a historic pre-war mansion constructed in the 1830s.
 Up to two dogs of any size are welcome for no additional fee.